afrasd/NITCONF/README.md

 ### 'View History' Page
 - **Content**: Lists all reviewed papers in the last 6 months.
 - **Columns**:
-  1. **Thumbnail and Downloads**: Includes a paper thumbnail, 'Abstract' and 'PDF Download' buttons.
+  1. **Pdf id and Downloads**: Includes a paper pdf id, 'Abstract' and 'PDF Download' buttons.
   2. **Paper Title and Edit Options**: Displays the paper's title with a 'Display All Reviews' button.
   3. **Status**: The final status of the paper (Accept/Reject).